fabioaromanini/passei-direto-tech-challenge/README.md

 1. `npm install`
 2. `npm run deploy -- --stage <stage-name>`

 Since buckets in AWS require unique global namings, I created every single bucket with a _stage_ prefix.
 Therefore it is **required** to pass a --stage when deploying.
-It can be any string you want, just make it short an lowercase only.
+It can be any string you want, just make it short a lowercase only.
 For example: `npm run deploy -- --stage fabio`

-3. This project uses CloudFormation for cloud resources management, therefore everything you need to run the pipeline will be created when you execute the npm deploy script.Therefore, once the project insfrastructure is created, you'll end-up with a few s3 buckets.
+3. This project uses CloudFormation for cloud resources management, therefore everything you need to run the pipeline will be created when you execute the npm deploy script.
+Therefore, once the project infrastructure is created, you'll end-up with a few s3 buckets.
 Put the following files in the `<stage-name>.data.source.pdcase`

 ```
 /